halloamt/ioBroker.frontier_silicon/README.md

 When the adapter starts for the first time it collects information about the device.
 For that it needs to switch through all modes.
 During checking settings the device will be muted for a few seconds to avoid disturbing sounds.

 While the adapter reads the device's setting objects and states are created.
-States can be read-only (`ro`) or read-write (`rw`) *ok, write-only for buttons and selectedPreset is also possible*.
+States can be read-only (`ro`) or read-write (`rw`) *ok, write-only for buttons is also possible*.

 - audio